Sydney-Informatics-Hub/AgReFed-ML/README.md

 ## Functionality

-The main functions supported by the worklflow scripts are:
+The main functions supported by the workflow scripts are:

 - automatic feature importance analysis and ranking using using a multiple model approach
 - generator function for of range of synthetic data for testing
-- mutiple machine learning models for soil properties under sparse and uncertain input:
+- multiple machine learning models for soil properties under sparse and uncertain input:
     - static 3D properties
     - change model and temporal covariances
     - spatial-temporal model
 - multi-model testing and automatic cross-validation on subsets of train and test data
 - visualisation of prediction maps of soil properties and uncertainties
+- support for importing/saving settings using YAML settings files for reproducible workflows

 <figure>
     <img src="figures/feature_importance.jpg" alt="Feature Importance">